AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 `Hugging Face <https://huggingface.co/models>`_ to download our pretrained model weights and training data.
 There are a huge number of models and datasets hosted on Hugging Face, and different ones can easily be substituted in.
-In this tutorial, to keep things simple and inexpensive, we will use a 3 billion parameter Qwen model, and the Countdown dataset, and initialise them as follows:
+In this tutorial, to keep things simple and inexpensive, we will use a 3 billion parameter Qwen model, and the Countdown dataset:

 .. collapse:: Create Model and Dataset